 1. You pick a No. 16 seed over a No. 1 seed

 Look, we know it's tempting.
 But 2018 was the first time this had EVER happened.
-Is there a UMBC in the 2020 NCAA Tournament field?
+Will there be a UMBC in the 2021 NCAA Tournament field?
 Maybe, but likely not.

 UMBC aside, the other three No. 16 seeds in 2018 didn't have nearly the same luck, losing by an average of 20.3 points.

 In 2019, the four No. 1 seeds won by an average of 22.8 points in the first round and all four won by at least 15 points.

 Sure, it'd be great to tell your friends that you predicted the next UMBC.
 Heck, we wouldn't blame you if you put it as a bullet point on your resume.
 But we we're warning you.
 A No. 16 seed beating a No. 1 seed for the second time in three NCAA tournaments seems extremely unlikely.

 2. You pick more than 10 double-digit seeds to win in the first round or more than five in the second round

 ...and more than two to win in the Sweet 16.
 None of those things have ever happened since the NCAA tournament expanded to 64 teams.
 On average, about 6.1 double-digit seeds win in the first round, 2.2 in the second round and 0.5 in the Sweet 16.